FRENCH DIP SANDWICHES

 6 tablespoons butter softened

-4-5 cups leftover prime rib or roast beef, thinly sliced (recipe below)
+4-5 cups leftover prime rib, thinly sliced (recipe below)

 2 cups au jus (recipe below)